kamaldeen91/qsp-modeling-with-python/README.md

 ## Installation
 This software works with Python 3.7 and previous versions (and not Python 3.8 as scikit-learn tends not to work with the new 3.8 version).
 In addition ensure the following prerequisite packages - numpy, pandas, scipy and scikit-learn, are installed.
-> Prerequisite - Python 3.7 (or previous release), numpy, pandas, scipy and scikit-learn
+> Prerequisite - Python 3.7 (or previous release), numpy, pandas, scipy and scikit-learn **Clone** or **download** this repository
 #### Windows
-**Clone** or **download** this repository and install the pqsp package using:
+Install the pqsp package using:
-`pip install -e /path/to/script/folder` in the command line OR navigate to the folder path in the command window and install pqsp using: `python setup.py install`
+`pip install -e /path/to/script/folder` in the command line OR navigate to the downloaded pqsp folder path in the command window and install pqsp using: `python setup.py install`

 #### Mac OS
-Navigate to the folder path in the terminal window and install pqsp using: `python setup.py install`
+Navigate to the downloaded pqsp folder path in the terminal window and install pqsp using: `python setup.py install`

 :+1: